Showrunner: United States

 "Hyphenates", a curious hybrid of starry-eyed artists and tough-as-nails operational managers.
 They're not just writers; they're not just producers.
-They hire and fire writers and crew members, develop story lines, write scripts, cast spells, mind budgets and run interference with studio and network bosses.
+They hire and fire writers and crew members, develop story lines, write scripts, cast actors, mind budgets and run interference with studio and network bosses.
 It's one of the most unusual and demanding, right-brain/left-brain job descriptions in the entertainment world....[S]howrunners make – and often create – the show and now more than ever, shows are the only things that matter.
 In the "long tail" entertainment economy, viewers don't watch networks.
 They don't even care about networks.
 They watch shows.
 And they don't care how they get them.

 In a 2011 article in The Australian, Shane Brennan, the showrunner for NCIS and NCIS: Los Angeles, described the position thus:

 He explains the moniker was created to identify the producer who actually held ultimate management and creative authority for the program, given the way the honorific 'executive producer' was applied to a wider range of roles.
 There's also the fact that anyone with any power wanted a producer's credit, including the leading actors, who often did no more than say the writers' lines.
 "It had got to the stage where it was incredibly confusing; there were so many production credits no one knew who was responsible," he says.

 In June 2023, Andy Greenwald of Briarpatch said of the title of showrunner, "It's a made-up title, and it's not a paid position".
 Without an overall deal, he said, a showrunner could be paid less than a co-executive producer "because everything else that I do — from hiring the writers, to being on set and producing, to being in post for months, then doing press — is not compensated".
 With the end of the streaming wars and Hollywood emphasizing profitability, overall deals became much rarer.
 Reduced compensation for showrunners and others in the writers' room helped cause the 2023 Writers Guild of America strike.
 In an interview that same month with Vox, writer Erica Saleh, who developed the series One of Us Is Lying, listed the function and structure of the personnel in WGA writers' rooms, explaining that showrunners determine the tone and genre of the show, and break down the structure of a season, its episodes, and storylines, prior to actual production of the program.
 Saleh listed the hierarchy of the staff on WGA shows, in order of authority: